 \subsubsection{Comparison of Dendrograms}

 Next, we apply the hierarchical clustering (with single linkage), using the Euclidean distance matrix $ E(D) $, and the homological cophenetic distance matrix $ C_0(D) $ for the zeroth persistent homology.
-The resulting dendrograms are given in Figure~\ref{fig:dendograms}.
-Then, in Figure~\ref{tanglegram} we align the labels from both dendograms without changing the underlying cluster structure.
-In tanglegram representations, one compares the tree structures using a metric derived from matches between labels placed on branches~\cite{scornavacca2011tanglegrams, fernau2010comparing, buchin2008drawing}.
+The resulting dendrograms are given in Figure~\ref{tanglegram}.
+We also align the labels from both dendrograms without changing the underlying cluster structure.
+In a tanglegram representation, one compares the tree structures using a metric derived from matches between labels placed on branches~\cite{scornavacca2011tanglegrams,fernau2010comparing,buchin2008drawing}.

-For the next phase, we need to compare dendograms.
+For the next phase, we need to compare dendrograms.
 We are going to use the Mantel test (See Section~\ref{mantelsection}) for this task.
 The resulting statistic is a measure of how well the labels of the two dendrograms are aligned.
 For the sample of cities we used, the Mantel statistic value we obtained for the matrices $E(D)$ and $C_0(D)$ was $ 0.98 $ with p-value of $0.001$.